Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 }
 ```

-As highlighted above, we first create our cpi context by calling CpiContext::new() method.
+As highlighted above, we first create our cpi context by calling **`CpiContext::new()` method**.
 We are interacting with the token program and thus we pass it in first.
 For the second send we will pass in a struct that contains defines the accounts we will interact with.

 Here is all the code together.